VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 .. note::

-    Attributes **region**, **district**, **details**, **note**, **altitude** could be filled in bilingual mode, that means it could include special symbol "|".
+    Attributes **region**, **district**, **details**, **note**, **altitude**
+    could be filled in bilingual mode:
+    English first, than – Russian (or vice versa), with special symbol "|"
+    separating two spellings
-    For instance, let's consider **region** and its value "Russian Far East|Дальний Восток России".
+    (for instance, region’s value"Russian Far East|Дальний Восток России").
-    The **region** string consist of two parts English and Russian separated by "|".
-    In current implementation the API service doesn't care about what part of the string is really needed to the user and returns the entire string.
-    Handling such cases, e.g. removing unnecessary sub-strings from left or right side of the "|" symbol, should be performed by the user.
+    Removing unnecessary sub-strings from the left or the right side of the "|"  symbol couldn’t be done in the current implementation of the API service, it should be performed by the user.

 .. note::

-    Unpublished records are excluded from search results.
+    Unpublished records are excluded from the search results.

 Structure of **dethistory** and **additionals** arrays are described below.